Alrov Working Paper Series

 The paper examines the consequences of drastic top-down policy interventions aimed at resolving a severe housing price crisis in Israel.
 The government's main effort was to increase the housing supply, using two main tools: "umbrella agreements" and "buyer's price", which were often implemented together.
 What impact have these (drastic) policy measures had on housing prices and location?

-Sharon Eshel, Professor Talia Margalit, professor Oren Yiftachel
+Sharon Eshel, Talia Margalit, and Oren Yiftachel

 2021